SHUYUAN66/capstone_epidemiology__web/README.md

 Figure 3
 <p align="center"><img src="sources/sd.png" ></p>

-### Problem to Solve
-<p align="center"><img src="sources/south_cal.png" ></p>
+### Use Geographical Information And Mobility Data to Predict County Infection

 One of the pressing problems in epidemiology is long term prediction of the spreading of an infectious disease.
 Of particular interest is how mitigation measures (government policies) can affect the number of infected in the future.
 Numerous efforts have been tried around the world.
 Many cities and states in the U.S. have ordered stay-at-home policies.
 It is useful to see how administering these orders can affect the case numbers, how would the case numbers react if the government revoke the orders.
-As our test dataset, We applied our methods to south California.
+As our test dataset, We applied our methods to California.

-- [TODO] Using Apple's mobility data, we are able to fit a Bayesian model and use the model to predict future number of infected with new lockdowns/un-lockdowns.
+Each county is never in total isolation from other counties.
+There is always traffic going in and out of the counties at county borders.
+So it is necessary to account for the relative mobility, what are the neighboring counties and what are the infection numbers of the neighboring counties to predict infection numbers for each county.

+We will use spatial dynamics to predict case numbers for the next day based on the case numbers of the previous day (and of course, geographical information and mobility score)

+<p align="center"><img src="sources/south_cal.png" ></p>

+## Result & Discussion

 ## Contact US
 - Shuyuan Wang shw276@ucsd.edu